The Western Monarch Remains in Serious Danger of Extinction

-The latest numbers for the eastern monarch butterfly population show a modest increase over last year’s numbers.
-However, the eastern monarch’s population has declined by 80% in the last few decades.
+The latest count of the eastern monarch overwintering population in Mexico shows a modest increase over last year’s numbers.
+However, the eastern monarch’s population remains low compared to that of previous decades.
 Estimates suggest that the eastern monarch population’s extinction probability ranges from 48% to 69% within the next 60 years.

 Action is Needed at the Local, State, and National Level